 Cultural Causes of Oleander Leaf Drop

 Oleanders are more common in warm regions but can withstand winters in temperate zones.
 They are hardy to 35 degrees Fahrenheit (1.6 C.) and have remarkable drought-tolerance once established.
 The best blooms come from plants in full sun and well-drained soil with average water application.
 If you are providing these conditions and still wondering, “Why is my oleander losing leaves?”, we may be able to provide some answers.

 Too much water and too little water can cause yellowing leaves and leaf drop.
 In the summer, water the bushes 1 to 2 times per week, deeply.
 Make sure your plant is in well-draining soil.
 Soggy roots can be a cause of leaf drop on oleander.

 Oleanders don’t need a lot of fertilizer, but in poor soils or in containers where nutrients are limited, apply a balanced food in spring to perk up your plants.

 Oleander Dropping Yellow Leaves from Pests

-One of the most common causes of many plant ills are insect pests.
+One of the most common causes of many plant ills is insect pests.
 If you see your oleander dropping yellow leaves, it could be a sign of a pest invasion.
 These tiny invaders can do a lot of damage with their feeding activity.
 Sucking insects are particularly bad, and they are most active in hot weather.
 A species of aphid and one of scale are particular to oleander.

 If you can’t spot the aphids, look for sticky honeydew or sooty mildew on the leaves.
 Both are a sign of their presence, as are ants, who feed on the sweet honeydew.
 Heavy infestations can be blasted off with water or you can use a horticultural oil spray.

 Scale will appear as whitish bumps on the stems of the plant and can also be combated with horticultural oil applied 3 times over the course of 6 weeks.